Scholarship Committee Goals

 - Make sure to put a lot of work into and edit your scholarship essays.

-- Consider applying to Historically Black Colleges and Universities (HBCUs) as many have scholarships / grants & merit scholarships for Black students.
+- Consider applying to Historically Black Colleges and Universities (HBCUs) as many have scholarships / grants & merit scholarships.

-- Look for help with funding resources and expert guidance in the college application process at Real Talk, a resource for Black students and families.
+- Look for help with funding resources and expert guidance in the college application process at Real Talk, a resource for students and families.